nvim-neorocks/rocks-treesitter.nvim/README.md

   (e.g. by specifying the `dev` version), luarocks will not prioritise the rocks-binaries server when fetching dependencies.
   This may lead to tree-sitter parsers having to be built locally.
+  To work around this, we are hosting this plugin on rocks-binaries, so that luarocks will prioritise it if you don't specify the `dev` version.
 - Because tree-sitter support is an experimental feature of Neovim, and many parsers do not use SemVer versioning, nvim-treesitter's queries for highlighting, etc. can become outdated.